 - Set up your tent: First, set up your canvas tent in a dry and shaded area.
 Ensure the tent is properly pitched and taut to avoid wrinkles and air pockets, which can affect the application of the waterproofing solution.

-- Clean the tent: Use a soft brush or sponge and cold water to clean the tent.
+- Clean the tent: If your tent is brand new, you can skip this step.
+Use a soft brush or sponge and cold water to clean the tent.
 Avoid using soap, detergent, or hot water, as these can damage the canvas material.
 Allow the tent to air dry completely before moving on to the next step.

 - Apply the waterproofing solution: We recommends using a water-based waterproofing solution such as Canvak, Aqua-Tite Green, or Nikwax.
 These solutions are environmentally friendly and won’t harm the canvas fibers.
 Apply the waterproofing solution to the canvas fabric using a soft-bristled brush, roller, or spray bottle.
 Be sure to cover all areas of the tent, including the seams and zippers.

-- Allow the tent to dry: Once the waterproofing solution has been applied, allow the tent to dry completely in a dry and shaded area.
-Avoid exposure to direct sunlight, as this can cause the fabric to shrink and become brittle.
+- Allow the tent to dry again: Once the waterproofing solution has been applied, allow the tent to dry completely in a dry and shaded area.
+Avoid exposure to direct sunlight if possible to avoid UV damage.

 Honestly, it’s a huge pain.
 There’s a lot of time and effort required.
 And the alternative isn’t that much better – pay someone to do it.
-If you buy cotton canvas tent, the shop will inevitably offer you a variety of treatments.
-That sad thing, though, is that this isn’t just an upsell; yes, it’s super expensive for each one, but the tent itself is expensive, and you don’t want it to get ruined, so it’s a very expensive but worthwhile investment.
-That said, if you go with one of our tents, which don’t require these treatments, you’re saving yourself a headaque.
+If you buy cotton canvas tent, the shop will inevitably offer you a variety of treatments… for a price.
+That said, though, this isn’t just an upsell; yes, it’s super expensive for each one, but the tent itself is expensive, and you don’t want it to get ruined, so it’s a very expensive but worthwhile investment.
+Again, if you are buying cotton canvas, you will want to pay for the rain, sun, and mold treatments.